JoaquinMelladoQ/Design-patterns/README.md

 ![image info](./assets/proto-props.png)

 ## Closures
-+ Even though they are not a pattern it is necessary add some comments on it:
++ Even though they are not patterns it is strictly necessary to add some comments on it:
 ![image info](./assets/closure-one.png)
 + First thing that must call our attention is the scope.
 The lexical function's scope are of two types; which are private and global.
 Private is what it's surrounded by { }.
 Global scope would be what is outside the { } independently which side is it.
 + So, why do we get this error? :